-- you are unemployed

-- you are on leave without pay
+- you are unemployed - you are on leave without pay.

-- you experience financial hardship (we have sole discretion in deciding whether your claim of financial hardship is reasonable).

 If cover is suspended, you cannot claim for any benefit under that cover while it is suspended.

 If cover is suspended, it is not automatically reinstated.
 In order to reinstate cover, you must, within 12 months of the date the cover was suspended, ask us to reinstate the cover and pay the next premium.
 Otherwise, we will cancel the cover.